flyxst/Portfolio/README.md

-Some of these codes are Java beginner codes I wrote while completing a Coursea course (Programming with a purpose).
-The only C++ codes are mostly for fun easy projects and tests.
+Some of these codes are Java beginner codes I wrote while completing a Coursea course (Programming with a purpose) and some C++ codes.
 Thank you for checking them out.